 Land Protection Specialist

-Mass Audubon is Massachusetts’ largest statewide environmental nonprofit organization whose mission is to protect the nature of Massachusetts for all people and wildlife.
-We protect more than 38,000 acres of land throughout the state working to save birds and other wildlife and making nature accessible to all through our system of 58 wildlife sanctuaries, 20 of them with staffed nature centers.
-We reach over 225,000 kids and adults with our environmental education programming annually.
-We offer thousands of camp, school and adult programs.
-With more than 125,000 members and supporters, we advocate on Beacon Hill and beyond and conduct conservation research to preserve the natural heritage of our beautiful state for todays and future generations.
+Mass Audubon protects more than 40,000 acres of land throughout Massachusetts, saving birds and other wildlife, and making nature accessible to all.
+As Massachusetts’ largest nature conservation nonprofit, we welcome more than a half million visitors a year to our wildlife sanctuaries and nature centers.
+Today, Mass Audubon is a nationally recognized environmental education leader, offering thousands of camp, school, and adult programs.
+With more than 135,000 members and supporters, we advocate on Beacon Hill and beyond, and conduct conservation research to preserve the natural heritage of our beautiful state

 - Negotiate with private landowners, public agencies, businesses, and other organizations concerning acquisition of land and rights in land